-Banks should keep debt in-house
+Banks should keep debt in-house.

-The Lending Code says lenders should consider keeping a debt in-house rather than passing it to a collection agent.
-It also states they should ensure court action is a very last resort.
+The Standards of Lending Practice say lenders signed up to the rules should consider keeping a debt in-house rather than passing it to a collection agent.
 This puts you in a stronger position when negotiating with a lender.

-They should refer you to specialist teams
+They should refer you to suitably trained staff.

 Many banks now have specialist teams to deal with customers with both debt and mental health problems.
-These teams should be aware of difficulties, and adapt their approach.
-For example, they shouldn't phone if this causes stress.
+The Standards of Lending Practice say teams should be aware of difficulties and adapt their approach.